chaofengc/IQA-PyTorch/README.md

 ## [**TODO**] Benchmark Performances and Model Zoo

-**TODO** Please refer to the [benchmark calibration](BenchmarkCalib.md) to verify the correctness of imported codes and model weights, and the python implementations compared with original matlab scripts.
+**TODO** Please refer to the [results calibration](ResultsCalib.md) to verify the correctness of imported codes and model weights, and the python implementations compared with original matlab scripts.

 ### Performances of the retrained models